litestar-org/litestar/docs/usage/dto/2-dto-interface.rst

 Additional Methods
 ~~~~~~~~~~~~~~~~~~

-The following methods have default implementations on the :class:`DTOInterface <litestar.dto.interface.DTOInterface>`
+The following methods have default implementations on the :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>`
 types, but can be overridden if necessary.

 ``__init__``
 ------------

 A DTO instance is created for each use per connection.
 The ``__init__`` method receives an instance of
-:class:`ConnectionContext <litestar.dto.interface.ConnectionContext>` which contains information about the connection
+:class:`ConnectionContext <litestar.dto.context.ConnectionContext>` which contains information about the connection
 such as the ID of the handler that is being called and the request encoding type.

 ``create_openapi_schema``